 Early Childhood: A Time of Rapid Growth

 When children are born, they form up to 1,000 new neural connections each second.
 Then, this growth slows down and a process called pruning begins.
 Connections are reduced, and the brain becomes more efficient.
-The early years are the most active for establishing neural connections, but unused connection will be pruned with time.
+The early years are the most active for establishing neural connections, but unused connections will be pruned with time.
 This active period for establishing neural connections contributes to why early childhood is the best time to learn and be exposed to languages.
 However, it is important to remember that languages need to be consistently exercised to avoid being forgotten due to the pruning effect.

 Learning Languages with Brain Plasticity